 Clerical Support Workers | $3,500–$4,000 |

-This data provides a snapshot of the median salary in Singapore across various experience levels and job categories.
+This data gives a clear picture ofmedian salary in Singapore across various experience levels and job categories.

 Generally, higher experience leads to higher pay.
 The salaries received by professionals who have more than five years of experience are likely to be 30-50 percent higher than those of employees with entry-level job positions in their specific fields.
 Senior roles command higher salaries due to greater responsibility and expertise.